-911 Emergency Services: to contact police, fire or ambulance service in case of emergency, call 911.
+To contact police, fire, or ambulance service in case of emergency, call 911.
 Spanish-speaking operators are available at all times.
 911 operators can get immediate phone translation for almost any language, but you have to be able to tell them in English, what language you need.
 911 is a free phone call from any pay phone.

-There is no longer an active branch of Travelers Aid International in Los Angeles providing social services to stranded visitors, so calling 211 is probably your best bet for that, but for general tourist information, there are numerous Visitor Centers Around LA.
+There is no longer an active branch of Travelers Aid International in Los Angeles providing social services to stranded visitors, so calling 211 is probably your best bet for that, but for general tourist information, there are numerous visitor centers around LA.

 Obviously, if you are reading this, you speak some English, but if you feel like you do not speak English well enough to communicate in an emergency, or if someone traveling with you does not speak English, there are telephone translation services that you can access from any telephone with a credit card.
 It's a good idea to keep the relevant phone number in several places, with copies of your important documents.
 Fees are determined by the individual service providers.
 Some telephone interpretation services require that you register with them in advance.
 A few options are: